-- For exceedances of Water Quality Benchmarks for historic pesticides and their degradation products, such as DDT, DDE, chlordane, and dieldrin, the WQMP must specify the following types of management practices: - Improved irrigation efficiency to reduce runoff - Erosion and runoff control measures - Stormwater runoff filtration and/or infiltration - For exceedances of Water Quality Benchmarks for copper and current use pesticides, such as chlorpyrifos, diazinon, and pyrethroids, and toxicity the WQMP must specify the following types of management practices: - Pesticide management plans - Improved irrigation efficiency to reduce runoff - Erosion and runoff control measures - Stormwater runoff filtration and/or infiltration - Additional or upgraded management practices must be based on a comparison to existing management practices, as follows: - If source reduction and non-structural management practices are not fully implemented by all members represented by the monitoring site, then the WQMP must specify increased implementation of source reduction and non-structural management practices - If source reduction and non-structural management practices are fully implemented9 by all members represented by the monitoring site, then the WQMP must specify implementation of structural/treatment management practices - For member sites located under a utility easement, additional or upgraded management practices may be based on "Best Management Practices: A Water Quality Field Guide for Nurseries, Southern California Edition" prepared by the University of California Division of Agriculture and Natural Resources. - ii.
-A time-certain schedule for implementation of additional or upgraded management practices with a goal ofto ultimately attaining Water Quality

-Self certified by the Member that the plan adheres to a site specific recommendation from the Natural Resources Conservation Service (NRCS) or the University of California Cooperative Extension Certified by a Crop Advisor certified by the American Society of Agronomy, or Technical Service Providers certified in nutrient management in California by the National Resource Conservation Service (NRCS)
+- For exceedances of Water Quality Benchmarks for historic pesticides and their degradation products, such as DDT, DDE, chlordane, and dieldrin, the WQMP must specify the following types of management practices: - Improved irrigation efficiency to reduce runoff - Erosion and runoff control measures - Stormwater runoff filtration and/or infiltration - For exceedances of Water Quality Benchmarks for copper and current use pesticides, such as chlorpyrifos, diazinon, pyrethroids, and toxicity the WQMP must specify the following types of management practices: - Pesticide management plans - Improved irrigation efficiency to reduce runoff - Erosion and runoff control measures - Stormwater runoff filtration and/or infiltration - Additional or upgraded management practices must be based on a comparison to existing management practices, as follows: - If source reduction and non-structural management practices are not fully implemented by all members represented by the monitoring site, then the WQMP must specify increased implementation of source reduction and non-structural management practices - If source reduction and non-structural management practices are fully implemented by all members represented by the monitoring site, then the WQMP must specify implementation of structural/treatment management practices - For member sites located under a utility easement, additional or upgraded management practices may be based on "Best Management Practices: A Water Quality Field Guide for Nurseries, Southern California Edition" prepared by the University of California Division of Agriculture and Natural Resources. - ii.
+A time-certain schedule for implementation of additional or upgraded management practices to ultimately attain Water Quality Benchmarks within ten c.
+Certified by a Crop Advisor certified by the American Society of Agronomy, or Technical Service Providers certified in nutrient management in California by the National Resource Conservation Service (NRCS)